funvill/funvill.github.io/_posts/2023-02-28-idea032-cistercian-stained-glass-swatch-internet-beatclock.md

 ---
 layout: single
-title: Idea 32 - Cistercian stained glass Swatch internet .beat clock
+title: Idea 032 - Cistercian stained glass Swatch internet .beat clock
 date: '2023-02-28 00:32'
-categories: ideas
+categories: ideas YearOfIdeas
 tags: clock stainedglass projects ideas
 excerpt: A segmented display that combines a forgotten numbering system and a method for telling time that no one uses
 ---